-The 12th Annual Meeting of the Environment for Development (EfD) Initiative, University of Economics Ho Chi Minh City, Vietnam (EfD Vietnam) Hanoi, November 2-5, 2018
+The 12th Annual Meeting of the Environment for Development Initiative (EfD), Hanoi, Vietnam, November 2-5, 2018

 EfD, the Environment for Development Initiative, has become a leading global network for economists working on environment in developing countries with centers in Central America, Chile, China, Ethiopia, Kenya, South Africa, Sweden,Tanzania, and the US (RFF).
 In addition, EfD has partners all over the world.
 Every year the EfD network meets for an annual meeting with keynotes, research presentations and ample opportunities to interact with like-minded researchers and practitioners.
 This year we meet in Shanghai, November 6- 8, and for the first time our academic meeting is open to a broader group of academics.
 Keynote speakers are leading economists Richard Morgenstern (Resources for the Future), E. Somanathan (Indian Statistical Institute) and Martine Visser (University of Cape Town).
 More details can be found in the attached call.

 The EfD initiative is committed to produce high quality research and active international research interaction.
 This is achieved by creating an environment where discussions can take place openly, where research results can be constructively criticized, and where feedback is generated.

 During EfD's seventh annual meeting, spring began to warm the Western Cape of South Africa creating a fertile environment for over 70 delegates to present fresh research findings and exchange knowledge and techniques.

 EEPFE and the World Bank organized the second workshop on Sustainable Land Management in Ethiopia.
 The two-day workshop was held at the International Livestock Research Institute (ILRI) during May 02 -03